Skip to content

 Creating Custom Reports

-To create a new report:
+To create a new report in your catalog repository:

 2. Use cell tags parameters and remove_input for parameter cells